nicoaws/dncs-lab/README.md

 19 packets transmitted, 19 received, 0% packet loss, time 18039ms
 rtt min/avg/max/mdev = 1.165/1.713/2.458/0.299 ms
 ```
 To test the reachability of the web server implemented in Host-C from Host-A and Host-B, we use the command curl.
-Since we are in Host-B yet, we only have to type  ```curl 192.168.8.1```
+Since we are still in Host-B, we only have to type  ```curl 192.168.8.1```

 to obtain
 ```